-Adults with mild cognitive impairment may be able to boost their brain power by working on crossword puzzles, according to a new study.
+Adults with mild cognitive impairment may be able to boost their brain power by working on crossword puzzles, according to a recent study.

-Researchers at Columbia University in New York City and Duke University in Durham, North Carolina, found that older participants — with an average age of 71 — who were trained to complete computerized crossword puzzles showed bigger cognitive improvement compared with those who were trained to use web-based cognitive video games.
+Researchers at Columbia University and Duke University found that older participants — with an average age of 71 — who were trained to complete computerized crossword puzzles showed bigger cognitive improvement compared with those who were trained to use web-based cognitive video games.

 In a summary of the study’s findings, Dr. D.P.
 Devanand, professor of psychiatry and neurology at Columbia, says: